ExpeditionRPG/expedition/app/quests/quest_spec.md

 But it can also contain instructions to the players (`<instruction>`), as well as a list of choices (`<choice>`).

+What's not necessarily obvious is that it's posible to interlace text and choices, so you actually can have text after a choice.

 #### `<end>`
 Concludes the adventure, offering only the option to return to the menu to selet another quest to play.
 Final rewards are doled out to the players.